 That is how the above paper concludes.
 The researchers are suggesting to their colleagues that we look for ways to more accurately assess the patient with various neurological and spinal manifestations of Ehlers-Danlos syndrome.

-At the Association of British Neurologists (ABN) / Society of British Neurological Surgeons (SBNS) Joint meeting of September 2018, (2) research lead by The National Hospital for Neurology and Neurosurgery in London, presented the following findings on the effectiveness or ineffectiveness of employing recumbent (lying flat) or upright, dynamic MR imaging to determine the extent of cervical spine hypermobility in patients suspected of Ehlers-Danlos syndrome.
+At the Association of British Neurologists (ABN)/Society of British Neurological Surgeons (SBNS) Joint meeting of September 2018, (2) research lead by The National Hospital for Neurology and Neurosurgery in London, presented the following findings on the effectiveness or ineffectiveness of employing recumbent (lying flat) or upright, dynamic MR imaging to determine the extent of cervical spine hypermobility in patients suspected of Ehlers-Danlos Syndrome.
 Here is the summary of findings:

-- In patients with Ehlers-Danlos syndrome, neck pain is a prominent feature.
+- In patients with Ehlers-Danlos Syndrome, neck pain is a prominent feature.
 Structural abnormalities may have a dynamic (in motion) element that may not be captured in a recumbent (lying flat – static) MRI.

-- When standing in upright MRI, the neck can be posed in extension and flexion and these MRIs can demonstrate a greater amount of abnormalities.
+- When standing in an upright MRI, the neck can be posed in extension and flexion and these MRIs can demonstrate a greater amount of abnormalities.

-- Still, there is currently a lack of evidence assessing the use and diagnostic impact of positional MRI in Ehlers-Danlos syndrome.
+- Still, there is currently a lack of evidence assessing the use and diagnostic impact of positional MRI in Ehlers-Danlos Syndrome.

 Neurological manifestations in hEDS – “abnormal stretching of or pressure on peripheral nerves”